discreetlogcontracts/dlcspecs/NumericOutcome.md

 ### Precision Ranges

-blah blah blah
+As detailed in the section on [CET compression](#contract-execution-transaction-compression), any time some continuous interval of the domain results in the same payout value, we can compress the CETs required by that interval to be logarithmic in size compared to using one CET per point on that interval.
+As such, it can be beneficial to reduce the precision of the payout function to allow for bounded approximation of pieces of the payout curve by constant-valued intervals.
+For example, if me and my counter-party are both willing to round payout values to the nearest 100 satoshis, we can have significant savings on the number of CETs required to enforce our contract.
+To this end, we allow parties to negotiate precision ranges which may vary along the curve, allowing more precision near more probably outcomes and allowing more rounding to occur near extremes.

 Each party has their own minimum `precision_ranges` and the precision to be used at a given `event_outcome` is the minimum of both party's precisions.

 If `P` is the precision to be used for a given `event_outcome` and the result of function evaluation for that `event_outcome` is `value`, then the amount to be used in the CET output for this party will be the closer of `value - (value % P)` or `value - (value % P) + P`, rounding up in the case of a tie.

+#### Precision Range Serialization

 1. type: ??? (`precision_ranges_v0`)
 2. data: